Ambien Addiction Treatment Programs

 An outpatient rehab program for Ambien abuse treatment involves the patient attending treatment during the day and residing elsewhere, usually in a residence or sober-living facility.
 These programs typically take place in a dedicated treatment center or a hospital setting.
 The greatest advantage of outpatient rehab is that it allows patients to obtain treatment with minimal impact on their lives; however, outpatient rehab is not suitable for patients with a high risk of relapse.
 Outpatient programs typically last for one to three months.

 Aftercare programs offer outpatient treatment as needed, typically after a patient has completed a formal rehab program.
 Patients are generally accepted into these programs only after they have abstained from Ambien for a minimum length of time.
 Ambien aftercare programs generally provide a range of clinical and social networking services to help the patient remain sober.

 Choose to Quit Ambien Now / Stage an Intervention for a Loved One

 The first step to ending a dependence on Ambien is to reduce the dosage or completely stop taking the drug if possible.
 You may be able to accomplish by discussing a reduction in your dosage with your doctor.
 A natural sleep remedy can be helpful for relieving the sleeping difficulty that typically occurs when you reduce your dosage of Ambien.
-If need be, you can locate Ambien treatment centers near you by calling a trained counselor at 1-888-439-3435 or find an interventionist to help someone abusing the drug.
+If need be, you can locate Ambien treatment centers near you by calling a trained counselor at 1-888-439-3435 Who Answers? or find an interventionist to help someone abusing the drug.